ADP Canada Anti-Spam Commitment

 - Messages from one of ADP Canada’s operations sent to current or potential service providers seeking a third party’s services (such as a translation service provider, delivery services, executive search firms, consulting services, etc.) or messages from ADP Canada’s HR department to contact potential candidates electronically for recruitment purposes.

-- Messages sent to current or potential new business partners relative to a commercial arrangements, such as financial institutions, governmental agencies, franchise partners, accountant channel partners, among others.
+- Messages sent to current or potential new business partners relative to a commercial arrangement, such as financial institutions, governmental agencies, franchise partners, accountant channel partners, among others.

 - Messages sent by our service delivery teams and other ADP Associates to current clients in the context of delivering the ADP services that our clients have purchased.